 Individual BIU devices are enabled by selecting an "X" under the device on this screen.
 The first eight BIUs support the terminal facility (cabinet) followed by eight BIUs for detection and one BIU for the MMU.
-NEMA only defines the first four terminal facility (TF) BIUs.
-Detector Facility BIUs 1-4 are used for standard NEMA detectors 1-64.
-Peer-to-peer BIU functions are reserved for future implementation.
-The Diagnostic selection is reserved for manufacturer's testing purposes.
-Detector Facility BIUs 5-8 are ONLY used for Cubic | Trafficware Pods.
-When used with Pods, avoid detector overlap between SIUs and BIUs.
-For example, do not use detectors 65-72 on BIU 5 if SIU 3 is in use because SIU 3 includes detectors 49-72.
+NEMA only defines the first four terminal facility BIUs (5-8 are reserved for future expansion).
+Peer-to-peer BIU functions are also reserved for future implementation.
+The Diag selection is reserved for manufacturer's testing purposes.